freebird-9/repo_1/README.md

 # IRIS Dataset Classification Project
 **Introduction**

 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-3 classes are:
 Attribute Information:

 1. sepal length in cm